srs-sudeep/RIT/README.md

 ## 📚 Documentation

 We use [Docusaurus](https://docusaurus.io/) for documentation.
-The `docs/` folder contains all markdown files, and Docusaurus reads directly from it (no copying needed).
+All documentation files are in the `website/docs/` folder.

 ### Local Development